Aliases for HSPA2 Gene

 GeneCards Summary for HSPA2 Gene

 HSPA2 (Heat Shock Protein Family A (Hsp70) Member 2) is a Protein Coding gene.
 Diseases associated with HSPA2 include Crohn's Disease and Varicocele.
-Among its related pathways are Regulation of degradation of deltaF508 CFTR in CF and HSF1-dependent transactivation.
+Among its related pathways are Cell Cycle, Mitotic and Cellular response to heat stress.
 Gene Ontology (GO) annotations related to this gene include enzyme binding and glycolipid binding.
 An important paralog of this gene is HSPA8.

 UniProtKB/Swiss-Prot Summary for HSPA2 Gene